-We will cover the cost of contact lenses or eyeglasses.
+We will cover the cost of contact lenses, eyeglasses or laser eye correction surgery.
 Contact lenses or eyeglasses must be prescribed by an ophthalmologist or licensed optometrist and obtained from an ophthalmologist, licensed optometrist or optician.
+Laser eye correction surgery must be performed by an ophthalmologist.

-We will cover 100% of these costs up to a maximum of \$300 in any 24 month period starting with September 1, 2007.
+We will cover 100% of these costs up to a maximum of \$625 per person in any 24 month period starting with November 1, 2007.